ktaylor63/southeast/site/content/gulf-restoration/our-responsibilities.md

 ---
 title: 'Our Responsibilities'
-description: 'The USFWS has a mandate to protect, conserve and/or enhance certain species and land on behalf of the American people.'
+description: 'The Service has a mandate to protect, conserve and/or enhance certain species and land on behalf of the American people.'
 nav: Responsibilities
 weight: 3
 tags: